Met Office: is a heatwave on the horizon for Liverpool in July 2022?

 Will there be a heatwave in Liverpool in July 2022?

-Despite the fact that the weather forecast suggests that the Liverpool region will at least see some sunshine in July, the consistently cloudy and overcast skies predicted deal a critical blow to any Liverpudlian hopes for a summer heatwave anytime soon.
+Despite the fact that the weather forecast suggests that the Liverpool region will see unprecedented levels of heat and sunshine over the course of July - bringing an extreme heatwave to Liverpool.

-Temperatures are foreseen to not go anywhere near the threshold for the city.